 Enron believes, based upon its experience to date and after considering appropriate reserves that have been established, that the ultimate resolution of pending regulatory matters will not have a material impact on Enron’s financial position or results of operations.

-14 Litigation and Other Contingencies [to be updated]
+14 Litigation and Other Contingencies

 Enron is a party to various claims and litigation, the significant items of which are discussed below.
 Although no assurances can be given, Enron believes, based on its experience to date and after considering appropriate reserves that have been established, that the ultimate resolution of such items, individually or in the aggregate, will not have a material adverse impact on Enron’s financial position or its results of operations.